emsesp/docs/MQTT.md

 Publishing timing can be configured from the Web UI to be either sent when data changes (which can be quite often) or set to a specific period in seconds.

-Note when the MQTT format is set to "`Home Assistant`" the topics and payload formats may change to allow auto-discover by Home Assistant.
-Standard format is `Nested` which sorts topics by theme in nests.
-Format `Single` avoid nests and may publish additional topics.
+Note when the MQTT format is set to "`Home Assistant`" the topics and payload formats may change to allow auto-discovery by Home Assistant.
+Standard format is `Nested` which uses a single topic to show multiple entries in the payload.
+Format `Single` will send each group as single payloads on multiple topics.

 For booleans, the values will depend on the Boolean setting, either on/off, true/false or 1/0.
 The boolean setting 1/0 will also use numbers for enummerated values, i.e. building `light`, `medium`, `heavy` becomes `0`, `1`, `2`.
 Command can be written in any format, `false`, `off`, `0` can be used.

 The table below list the topics being published:

 | Topic               | Description         | Payload Example |